gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - BREAKING CHANGE: We updated the `kms-master-key` module with a few changes:
   - Previously, terraform would unnecessarily update the Key Policy on every `terraform apply`.
-This didn't break anything, but it confusingly reported 1 resource as being modified when in fact nothing was changed.
+This didn&apos;t break anything, but it confusingly reported 1 resource as being modified when in fact nothing was changed.
 This has now been fixed using the new [data.aws_iam_policy_document](https://www.terraform.io/docs/providers/aws/d/iam_policy_document.html).
   - The var `key_root_user_iam_arns` has been replaced with  `var.allow_manage_key_permissions_with_iam` (accepts true/false) to better reflect the significance of setting this value.
 Note that the var `aws_account_id` is also now required.
   - The vars `key_administrator_iam_arns` and `key_user_iam_arns` have been renamed to `cmk_administrator_iam_arns` and `cmk_user_iam_arns` to more accurately reflect that these vars grant access to a Customer Master Key (CMK).
   - There is a new required input variable called `aws_account_id`.